realtimeradio/rcf_design/docs/30-Requirements.md

 For DSA-2000, it is useful to be able to track the doppler shift in real-time over the coarse of a mosaic observation, which may last for $10 - 100$ hours.

-The following requirement is created:
+The following requirement aims to explicitly ensure this is enabled by the RCF design:

 - *RcfR-0006*: Over a period of 100 hours, the center frequency of any RCF frequency channel shall not shift by $>10\%$ of the channel width.